MIRACLE ON 34TH STREET: LESS THAN MIRACULOUS

 RIDGE IS CLEAR-EYED

 This is an odd compliment I know, but, watching Ridge, I kept thinking, “This show is like a block of wood.”
-It’s so solid and complete: so densely ethical and intelligent, so wholly and naturally itself.
-Written by Brendan McLeod, brought to fruition with the band...
+It’s so solid and complete: so dense in its ethics and intelligence, so wholly and naturally itself.
+Written by Brendan McLeod, brought to fruition with the...

 ECHO: MOSTLY SPECTACULAR, SOMETIMES LESS